center-for-humans-and-machines/algorithmic-institutions/reports/manager.md

 ### Neural Units

-To simply parametrisation we are using the same number of neural units throughout the model in each layer.
+To simplify parametrisation we are using the same number of neural units throughout the model in each layer.
 We investigated the different number of neural units and found a sweat spot for 20 hidden units.